lotfi8rbh/MediCall/README.md

 ### 1.2 Key Objectives

-* To design a multi-user application architecture (Patient, Doctor, Administrator).
+* To design and implement dedicated, feature-rich interfaces for both the Doctor and the Patient.
-* To implement a secure, end-to-end encrypted video conferencing feature for consultations.
+* To provide robust scheduling and calendar management for practitioners.
-* To develop a robust system for managing electronic patient records (EPR) and digital prescriptions.
+* To develop a secure system for patient registration, authentication, and medical record management.
 * To ensure compliance with data protection standards (e.g., GDPR, HIPAA - *Mention the relevant standard for your region*).
 * To provide an intuitive and responsive user experience across devices.